MukitCSTE/UVicSENG360Labs/lab07/index.md

 ## Test the script ##

-Test the script by submitting a value in the field `user` and submitting the form.
+Test the script by going to [http://localhost:3080/cgi-bin/xssForm.cgi](http://localhost:3080/cgi-bin/xssForm.cgi) and submitting a value in the `user` field on the form.

 ## A simple attack ##